jonhare/COMP3204/cw/coursework1.md

 * [Chapter 14](http://www.openimaj.org/tutorial/parallel-processing.html)

 ###What to hand in
 You need to submit via ECS Handin a zipped copy of your code.
 Specifically, you should submit a Maven project and accompanying Java source code which show that you have worked through the above chapters of the tutorial.
-Please don't include the Maven 'target' directory.
+Make sure you include evidence of have attempting the exercises associated with each tutorial - if an exercise asks a question or for reflection, make sure you leave this as a comment in the code.
+Please don't include the Maven 'target' directory in your submission.
 We would recommend you structure your code so that each chapter of the tutorial is in a separate Java package (i.e. `uk.ac.soton.ecs.<userid>.ch1`, `uk.ac.soton.ecs.<userid>.ch2`, etc.).

 ##Marking and feedback
 Marks will be awarded for: